gijs/applitude/index.md

 ## How to get started

-At first, a warning: the project currently is very much work in progress and therefore not very well documented yet; you will find loose ends and corners.
+At first, a warning: the project currently is very much work in progress and therefore not very well documented; you will find loose ends and corners.
 You'll only get something out of it if you're seriously into Xtext DSLs and iPhone development; if you're looking for an out-of-the-box solution to generate iPhone apps I recommend looking elsewhere.

 It works great for my own projects and I'm making it open source because I'm standing on the shoulders of giants here; I would never have taken that road without the Xtext project and the initial Applause code being open source; both very much spurred my interest in using DSL languages for my day-to-day development work.

-I recommend learning about the Xtext framework first, for example by reading the [Xtext Getting started documentation](http://www.eclipse.org/Xtext/documentation/).
+I recommend learning about Xtext first, for example by reading the [Xtext Getting started documentation](http://www.eclipse.org/Xtext/documentation/).

 I wrote a tutorial for the original Applause project which shows [how to install everything and create a project from scratch](http://www.ralfebert.de/blog/xtext/applause_new_app/).
 Almost everything still holds true for iApplause.